-Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Critique the broad parameters of the study of social policy;

-2. Articulate how youth policy impacts on young people, youth workers, teachers and service providers in local and national communities;

-3. Analyse the broader impact of policy in constructing social outcomes particularly in developing equitable outcomes;

-4. Determine the role of policy in constructing a fair society and evaluate the importance of understanding policy mechanisms in the constructs of civics education globally in our society;

-5. Articulate their development of skills and knowledge about the theory/s that underpin and involves youth policy; and

-6. Adapt knowledge of the different processes and mechanisms that may be undertaken to develop and formulate youth policy.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.
+Critique the broad parameters of the study of social policy; youth policy impacts on young people, youth workers, teachers and service providers in local and national communities; 3.
+Analyse the broader impact of policy in constructing social outcomes particularly in developing equitable outcomes; 4.
+Determine the role of policy in constructing a fair society and evaluate the importance of understanding policy mechanisms in the constructs of civics education globally in our society; 5.
+Articulate their development of skills and knowledge about the theory/s that underpin and involves youth policy; and 6.
+Adapt knowledge of the different processes and mechanisms that may be undertaken to develop and formulate youth policy.

-Class Contact: Online 1.0 hrTutorial 2.0 hrsThe online component is a lecture Required Reading: Sapin, K (2013), 2nd Essential Skills for Youth Work Practice London: Sage Publications Links to readings as outlined on VU Collaborate.
+Class Contact: Online 1.0 hrTutorial 2.0 hrsThe online component of this unit may consist of lecture materials, learning modules and interactive tasks.
+Required Reading: Sapin, K (2013), 2nd Essential Skills for Youth Work Practice London: Sage Publications Links to readings as outlined on VU Collaborate.
 Assessment: In addition to the graded assessments, all students must complete a hurdle task which consists of a group presentation on a current 'youth issue'.
 Essay, What is youth policy and how does it influence the work of youth workers?, 30%.
 Report, A major analysis of a youth policy, 70%.
 Total effective word limit 3000 words.